laradevitt/demo-gatsby-shadow-template/README.md

 ##### GraphQL error: Multiple "root" queries found

-Change the query name in the shadow component *article.js* so that it is the same as the query name in the original component (see comments in file).
+Change the query name in the shadow component [article.js](https://github.com/laradevitt/demo-gatsby-shadow-template/blob/master/gatsby-starter-default/src/gatsby-theme-minimal-example/templates/article.js) so that it is the same as the query name in the [original component](https://github.com/laradevitt/demo-gatsby-shadow-template/blob/master/gatsby-theme-minimal-example/src/templates/article.js).

 Resulting error: